megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 The **query, or read, models** take care of exposing different projections of the system state.
 These are read-only models that are meant for presenting the system's data to its consumers.
 They are generated based on the main data source, which is the data maintained in the command execution model.
 In fact, read models should be capable of being easily destroyed and recreated from the main data.

-Read models are generated using components that we call **projection engines**, which can work synchronously or asynchronously when fetching data from the command execution models to generate their projections.
+Read models are generated using components that we call **projection engines**, which can work synchronously or asynchronously when fetching data from the command execution model to generate their projections.

 Synchronously, projection engines generate read models using a **catch-up subscription** design.
 It works like this: